 This document describes how to troubleshoot unexpected reloads or crashes on Nexus 9000 switches.

-There are no requirements for this document.
+There are no prerequisites for this document.

 This document is not restricted to specific software and hardware versions.